Lakewood Airport

 Lakewood Airport (FAA LID: N12) is a public use airport located three nautical miles (6 km) southeast of the central business district of Lakewood, in Ocean County, New Jersey, United States.
 The airport is owned by Lakewood Township.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 The airport is home to the Pineland Composite Squadron of the Civil Air Patrol, unit number NER-NJ-096.

 Facilities and aircraft

-Lakewood Airport covers an area of 192 acres (78 ha) at an elevation of 43 feet (13 m) above mean sea level.
-It has one runway designated 6/24 with an asphalt surface measuring 2,912 by 60 feet (888 x 18 m).
+Lakewood Airport covers an area of 192 acres (78 ha) at an elevation of 42 feet (13 m) above mean sea level.
+It has one runway designated 6/24 with an asphalt surface measuring 2,987 by 60 feet (910 x 18 m).

-For the 12-month period ending February 2, 2012, the airport had 16,040 general aviation aircraft operations, an average of 43 per day.
-At that time there were 57 aircraft based at this airport: 94% single-engine, 4% multi-engine and 2% helicopter.
+For the 12-month period ending May 31, 2023, the airport had 26,475 general aviation aircraft operations, an average of 72 per day.
+At that time there were 39 aircraft based at this airport: 36 single-engine, 1 multi-engine, 1 helicopter, and 1 ultralight.

+Incidents and accidents

+On November 17, 1967, a Piper PA-28-140 aircraft, registered as N4492J and operated by Ocean City Aviation, crashed during a training flight near the airport.
+The aircraft was destroyed, resulting in the fatalities of both occupants: a 26-year-old commercial pilot with 3,050 total flight hours and a student pilot.
+The accident occurred during a go-around maneuver on approach, with the probable cause attributed to the student pilot's failure to maintain flying speed and the pilot-in-command's inadequate supervision.
+The National Transportation Safety Board (NTSB) investigated the incident, concluding that the aircraft stalled and crashed, with a post-impact fire ensuing.
+The investigation was completed within six months.

+On March 20, 1999, an unregistered, homebuilt M-Squared Sprint 1000 aircraft experienced a fatal accident near the airport.
+The aircraft, powered by a Rotax 582 engine, was destroyed during a forced landing following an engine failure.
+The pilot, a 75-year-old male with extensive flight experience, was fatally injured, while the passenger sustained serious injuries.
+The accident occurred during a local flight that originated from the Jackson Ultralight Center in Jackson, New Jersey.
+Witnesses reported that the aircraft began a right turn after takeoff, but the engine failed shortly thereafter.
+The aircraft then entered a left turn, which evolved into a cartwheel before impacting the ground.
+The engine failure was attributed to the seizure of the magneto piston within the cylinder sleeve due to an over-temperature event.
+The engine's exhaust gas temperature had reached 1,168 degrees Fahrenheit, exceeding the normal operating range of 930 to 1,150 degrees Fahrenheit.
+The National Transportation Safety Board (NTSB) determined the probable cause of the accident to be the pilot's loss of control following the engine failure, resulting in an unintentional stall/spin.